 The Cell line on-a-Chip provides a constant flow of available cells to initiate the process.

-The Bioreactor-on-a-Chip facilitates the calibration of parameters such as culture medium, PH, dissolved oxygen, and cell density, online and in real-time.
+The Bioreactor-on-a-Chip facilitates the calibration of parameters such as culture medium, pH, dissolved oxygen, and cell density, inline and in real-time.

 200-fold decrease in size in comparison to traditional biotech facilities

-processing volume between 100 and 400x depending on the cell culture.
+processing volume decrease between 100x and 400x depending on the cell culture.

 the estimated increase in productivity